thycotic/privman-docs/tasks/maintenance.md

 __Parameters__: Can be set to Seconds, Minutes, Hours, Days, and Weeks.
 The default is 1 Day.

+This maintenance task should be used if [Save Performance Counters](../ui/config/advanced/adv-pm-general.md#save_performance_counters) is enabled in the general section of the advanced configuration settings.

 ### Initialize Item Change History

 This task is run after installs to ensure items with change tracking enabled have initial history entries.
+This is an automated task to populate initial states of items across updates.

+### LSS Migration Tasks

+For information on the LSS Migration tasks refer to [Migrate Local Security Policies](../local-security/migrate-lss-policies.md).

 ### Purge Agent and Gauge Data for Deleted Computers